DEFENDING EMPLOYEE DISCRIMINATION AND WHISTLEBLOWING CLAIMS

 Contact Anna Birtwistle for more information.

-- Bettina Bender advised a financial services client headquartered in Germany in relation to a complex whistleblowing claim, which included an application for interim relief by a German employee based between the UK and Germany.
+- Advised a financial services client headquartered in Germany in relation to a complex whistleblowing claim, which included an application for interim relief by a German employee based between the UK and Germany.

-- Esther Martin, Susanne Foster and Clare Murray successfully represented the intervener, Public Concern at Work, in the 2014 Supreme Court appeal in the case of Clyde & Co and others v Bates van Winkelhof which determined that LLP members are workers for the purpose of whistleblowing and other worker protections.
+- Esther Martin and Clare Murray successfully represented the intervener, Public Concern at Work, in the 2014 Supreme Court appeal in the case of Clyde & Co and others v Bates van Winkelhof which determined that LLP members are workers for the purpose of whistleblowing and other worker protections.

 - Esther Martin advised a US Biotechnology company in relation to a sales employee’s claims including associative disability discrimination.

-- Anna Birtwistle, David Fisher and Wonu Sanda are currently representing Public Concern at Work on its planned intervention in the Court of Appeal in the case of Chesterton Global Limited v Nurmohamed which is the test case in establishing the meaning of “in the public interest” which was inserted as a new requirement into UK whistleblowing legislation in 2013
+- Anna Birtwistle, David Fisher and Wonu Sanda represented Public Concern at Work on its planned intervention in the Court of Appeal in the case of Chesterton Global Limited v Nurmohamed which is the test case in establishing the meaning of “in the public interest” which was inserted as a new requirement into UK whistleblowing legislation in 2013.